- Center for Postsecondary Research; Educational Leadership and Policy Studies

 - (812) 856-4435

-McCormick directs the National Survey of Student Engagement (NSSE), the largest survey of undergraduates that examines the quality of the educational experience.
-Since its launch in 2000, more than 1,600 bachelor’s degree-granting colleges and universities in the US and Canada have used NSSE to assess the extent to which undergraduates engage in and are exposed to effective educational practices.
+I direct the National Survey of Student Engagement (NSSE), the largest survey of undergraduates that examines the quality of the educational experience.
+Since its launch in 2000, more than 1,600 bachelor’s degree-granting colleges and universities in the US and Canada have used NSSE to assess the extent to which undergraduates engage in and are exposed to empirically supported effective educational practices.
 NSSE has also been adapted for use in several other countries.
-Through his work with NSSE, McCormick aims to enrich the discourse about quality in higher education while enabling colleges and universities to diagnose and improve the quality of the undergraduate experience.
-His research interests center around assessment, accountability, and evidence-informed improvement.
+This work aims to enrich the discourse about quality in higher education while providing colleges and universities actionable information about the quality of the undergraduate experience.
+My research interests center around assessment, accountability, and evidence-informed improvement.

-Before coming to Indiana, McCormick was a senior scholar at The Carnegie Foundation for the Advancement of Teaching, where he led a major overhaul of the Foundation’s widely-used classification of colleges and universities.
-He holds a Ph.D. in education and sociology from Stanford University.
+Before coming to Indiana, I served as senior scholar at The Carnegie Foundation for the Advancement of Teaching, where I led a major overhaul of the Foundation’s widely-used classification of U.S. colleges and universities.
+I previously served as senior research associate at MPR Associates in Berkeley, California and as assistant dean of the College at Dartmouth.